jordancolburn/colburncottage/_posts/2018-05-11-fresh-cucumber-mint-cocktail.md

 - Cucumber Vodka
 - Lime Juice

 ![Cocktails-1.jpg]({{site.baseurl}}/assets/Cocktails-1.jpg)

 ![Cocktails-2.jpg]({{site.baseurl}}/assets/Cocktails-2.jpg)

 You don't have to use cucumber vodka.
 If you have the time, muddle the cucumber and mint together and strain out the seeds.
 Substitue with regular vodka.
 But I like things easy so I bought the prairie cucumber vodka.
 I bought this for about $20 but there are cheaper options available.

 ![Cocktails-3.jpg]({{site.baseurl}}/assets/Cocktails-3.jpg)

 ![Cocktails-4.jpg]({{site.baseurl}}/assets/Cocktails-4.jpg)

 ## Directions

 I start with my glasses.
-I muddle the mint in the bottom of the glass then take out the mint leaves.
+I muddle the mint in the bottom of the glass.
 Make your simple syrup - equal parts water and sugar.

 Add 1.5 ounces of cucumber vodka (the beauty of this is, you can add as much as you want)